 Welcome to the assessment pages for the School of Pathology.
-Here you are able to find the dates of the forthcoming assessments for your particular specialty, the required evidence and the required dates for completion / submission of paperwork.
 It is important that you note all the details that follows as failure to achieve any aspect of it can result in an unsatisfactory outcome at your assessment and hinder your progression through the specialty.
-Latest news on assessment dates are shown under the events webpage so it is important that you check this page of the School of Pathology regularly.

-Any doctor (Specialist Registrars (SpR), Academic Trainee) appointed prior to August 2007 may continue to train using the curriculum to which they were appointed.
+Any Trainee appointed prior to August 2007 may continue to train using the curriculum to which they were appointed.
 This curriculum is governed by the 'Orange Book' (A Guide to Specialist Registrar Training).
 Trainees who still follow this type of curriculum will be assessed under the Record of In Training Assessment (RITA) process.
 This is a compulsory element of your training and provides a record of the annual review and therefore of the Specialist Registrars (SpR) progress through the training programme and the grade.